davidohalloran/layer_magick/README.md

     # add an image layer from a remote source on top of that
     # resize it and place it at to x: 25, y: 25
+    # optionally takes a block which passes through an Magick::Image
+    # with which you can do wonderous things http://www.imagemagick.org/RMagick/doc/image1.html
     image("http://baconmockup.com/400/400", size: '350x', offset: [25,25])

     # add a text layer on top of that